Vinlawal/caulobrowser/README.md

 > The database file will be saved to `~/Downloads/caulobrowser.duckdb`
 > on your machine.

-3. Run the Caulobrowser app, mounting the downloaded database file.
+3. Run the app, mounting the downloaded database file:

 ``` bash
 docker run --rm -p 3838:3838 \